caetanoburjack/caetanoburjack/README.md

 ## Projects I'm most proud of
 - SIOCB - Fire Department Operations System that allows to manage all operational activities of the fire department.
 - NERO - Mini submarine for underwater inspections using arduino.
-- DeTudo.app - Digital catalog with orders via whatsapp.
-Visit at https://detudo.app
+- deTudo.app - E-commerce with orders via whatsapp.
+Visit at https://detudo.app/apresentacao

 &nbsp;
 &nbsp;